CatalystCode/alexa-bridge/README.md

 {
   "intents": [
     {
-      "intent": "GetUserIntent",
       "slots": [
         {
           "name": "phrase",
           "type": "phrase"
         }
-      ]
+      ],
+      "intent": "GetUserIntent"
     }
   ]
 }
 ```

 Next add a single custom slot type named 'phrase'.
-Type anything you like for the value.
-It literally doesn't matter.
+Value must be more than one word I used "this is a long sentence with multiple words"

 Finally provide a single sample utterance: